 And everyone who has life,

 and has committed himself to me in faith,

 Trinity Church supports individuals and families through all of life’s transitions, including the death of a loved one.
 We are reminded by the words above of one our most deeply held beliefs: that in Christ death has been conquered, and the promise of eternal life is affirmed.

-Funerals are a time to gather with friends and family, to remember and lift up our loved one, and to release him or her to God.
+Funerals and memorial services are a time to gather with friends and family, to remember and lift up our loved one, and to release him or her to God.
 According to our theology, memorials are celebrations, time to give thanks for the gift of life and for the goodness our departed loved one brought to our own lives.
 All of us go down to the dust, we pray in the service, yet even at the grave we make our song: Alleluia, alleluia, alleluia.

 Niches for ashes are available in Trinity’s beautiful columbarium, located just outside the main sanctuary.
 Contact the office for fee schedule, availability and reservations.
 Niches can be purchased in advance.